Spin-2 Green's Functions on Kerr in Radiation Gauge: Black hole perturbation theory

 and its primed adjoint.
 Note that the adjoint of a GHP covariant operator acting on some GHP scalar $\eta \circeq \GHPw{p}{q}$ is defined by the usual integration by parts procedure \emph{without} any complex conjugation.
 The adjoint is therefore an operator on GHP scalars of the dual weights, $\circeq \GHPw{-p}{-q}$.
 One has $\Theta_a^\dagger = -\Theta^a$ for instance, as well as $\E^\dagger = \E$ (used above) and

 for the adjoint of Teukolsky's operator $\O$.
 Due to the relation $\Psi_2^{-4/3} \O' \Psi^{4/3}_2 = \O^\dagger$, $\O^\dagger$ has similar properties as $\O'$.
 Finally, one has

-Equation \eqref{eq:Teukmaster} forms the basis of the reconstruction method by \cite{Chrzanowski:1975wv,Kegeles:1979an}: If $\Phi \circeq \GHPw{-4}{0}$ is a solution to $\O^\dagger \Phi = 0$, then $\S^\dagger_{ab} \Phi$ is a complex-valued solution to the homogeneous linearized EE.
-Since $\E$ is a real operator, the real (or imaginary) part of $\S^\dagger_{ab} \Phi$ is also a solution to the homogeneous linearized EE.
+Equation \eqref{eq:Teukmaster} forms the basis of the reconstruction method by \cite{Chrzanowski:1975wv,Kegeles:1979an}: If $\Phi \circeq \GHPw{-4}{0}$ is a solution to $\O^\dagger \Phi = 0$, then $\S^\dagger_{ab} \Phi$ is a complex-valued solution to the homogeneous linearized EEs.
+Since $\E$ is a real operator, the real (or imaginary) part of $\S^\dagger_{ab} \Phi$ is also a solution to the homogeneous linearized EEs.
 Thus